An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

-\textbf{RQ2.2 Answer:} Since only the SpotBugs tool can detect the severity of bugs, in this section we provide the results of only this tool on both Defects4J and Bugs.jar datasets.
+\textbf{RQ2.2 Answer:} Since only the SpotBugs tool can detect the severity of bugs, in this section we provide results only for this tool on both Defects4J and Bugs.jar datasets.

-We provided the confusion matrices for SpotBugs tool in Fig \ref{fig:severity_confusion_matrix}.
-These figures show that this tool cannot detect bug severity in many cases, and also mislabeled many bugs with wrong severity labels.
+We provided the confusion matrices for the SpotBugs tool in Fig \ref{fig:severity_confusion_matrix}.
+These figures show that this tool labels most of the bugs with wrong severity labels.
 For example, it detects two critical bugs as low-severity bugs and 20 high-severity bugs as low-severity bugs, in the Defects4J dataset.
-These figures show that the SpotBugs did not detect the severity of any Critical bugs in Defect4J and Bugs.jar datasets.
+These figures show that SpotBugs did not detect the severity of any Critical bugs in the Defect4J and Bugs.jar datasets.

-Table \ref{tab:static_tools_severity} shows different descriptive statistics of this tool performance.
+Table \ref{tab:static_tools_severity} shows different descriptive statistics of this tool's performance.
 Since we have multi-class labels, we used \verb|macro average| \cite{macroaverage} for calculating these values.
 In this method, the final result is computed by taking the arithmetic mean of all the per-class descriptive scores.

-The overall score F1 score shows that SpotBugs has significantly better performance for the Defect4J dataset, but the scores show that this tool has, overall, a very low performance.
+In this table we observe small accuracy values for both datasets which show their weakness in finding the correct bug severity.
+Although the accuracy metric is not a good metric for imbalanced datasets, we report this value only for the sake of completeness and we don't use this metric for any comparison or conclusion.
+For the mentioned reason we report other metrics such as precision, recall, and F1 which are suitable for imbalanced datasets.
+The F1 score has been used in this paper to value the performance of these tools and accuracy is reported for completeness.
+The F1 score shows that although SpotBugs exhibits better performance for the Defect4J dataset, its performance is still very poor.
 We studied bug characteristics manually in RQ3 to find the reasons for this weak performance.

-\fbox{ \parbox{\textwidth}{ \textbf{Summary of RQ2.2 Results:} SpotBugs has significantly better performance in finding bug severity of the Defects4J dataset than the Bugs.jar dataset.
+\fbox{ \parbox{\columnwidth}{ \textbf{Summary of RQ2.2 Results:} SpotBugs has significantly better performance in finding the bug severity of the Defects4J dataset than the Bugs.jar dataset.
 However, this tool wrongly assigns lower severity values to bugs in many cases.
 The overall performance shows that there is still much work to be done for this tool to accurately estimate bug severity. } }\\